-The thyroid gland controls how quickly the body uses energy, makes proteins, and sensitivity to other hormones, principally through the production of thyroid hormones, mainly triiodothyronine (T3) and thyroxine (T4).
+The thyroid gland affects all critical body functions including heart rate, energy levels, and the rate at which energy is produced from nutrients.
+Its essential functions include control of how quickly the body uses energy, makes proteins, and sensitivity to other hormones, principally through the production of thyroid hormones, mainly triiodothyronine (T3) and thyroxine (T4).

 Hypothyroidism is a condition where the thyroid gland does not produce sufficient hormones thereby upsetting the normal balance of chemical reactions.
 If left untreated, hypothyroidism can cause health problems such as obesity, joint pain, infertility, heart disease, and eventually death.
 Common causes are autoimmune disease, radiation treatment, and surgical removal of the thyroid (thyroidectomy).
-Patients may undergo surgical reduction (thyroid lobectomy) or complete removal of the thyroid gland (thyroidectomy) for treatment of several disorders such as thyroid nodules, which are very common (up to 65% prevalence) (PMID: 19041821) in the general population; Grave's Disease (a type of hyperthyroidism); and or large multinodular goiters.
+Patients may undergo surgical reduction (thyroid lobectomy) or complete removal of the thyroid gland (thyroidectomy) for treatment of several disorders such as thyroid nodules, which are reported to occur in up to 65% of patients (PMID: 19041821); Grave's Disease (a type of hyperthyroidism); and or large multinodular goiters.
 Thyroidectomy is also commonly performed for cancer diagnosis or treatment.